 - Add them to your class library.

 - Use as a take-home activity.

 After reading the books a few times, you can extend the activity by adding additional rhymes.
 Get as silly as possible.
 Think about superheroes, tv or cartoon personalities or additional names objects that you can add.
 For example “Hippity hoppity hom.
 A hippopotamus sat on my mom!” or “Tippity toppity tegos.
 A turtle sat on my legos!”
 Next, you can also ask kids to produce their own rhymes.

 What are Teachers Saying About These Rhyming Books?

 “Love these!
 They make my class smile or giggle every time we read them.
 So glad that this includes 4 versions.
 And the fact that there is little work for me makes me smile!”

 “This is one of the best things I have ever bought.
 I teach preschool to a multi lingual classroom and this set really helped raise their phonemic awareness and rhyming knowledge in a fun and engaging way.
 The turtle version is their favorite and I have had to rebind it a few times.
 I love to hear my students read this book themselves, enjoying the silly rhyme and learning!!! “

 “love. love. love.
 My students cannot read these stories enough.
 They are the first book they choose out of the library and I end up reading it to the class everyday.”

 Purchase The Rhyming Books for Preschoolers

 Are you ready to create some silly rhyming books for your preschoolers?
-Stop by my store to get the lift-the-flap rhyming book today.
+Click below to purchase your book today.
 The editable rhyming books are also part of my class book bundle.
 When you purchase the bundle, you will get 4 class book resources for a discounted price.
-Check them out by clicking on the images below.
+Check them out by clicking below.